rustviz/rustviz/README.md

 <!-- The `None` option is generally used for scalar types or undefined variables (e.g.: `let x = 1` can be annotated as `Bind(x)`).  -->
 The `None` type can be used as the `<to>` parameter (e.g.: `Move(a->None)`) to specify a move to the function caller.
 > 3. All uses of `Struct` fields must be preceded by its parent struct's name. (e.g.: `a.b = 1;` can be annotated as `Move(None->a.b)`, where `a` is the parent and `b` is the field.)

+## Error Messages
+"Usage Error: cargo run <filename>" Missing key arguments in input command "Error: no corresponding directory exists in examples/!"
+No /example folder in designated path "Example source file (main.rs) not found in <filename>!"
+No main.rs in designated path "Unable to read file!"
+Error in open the main.rs "Oops, could not read.
+Empty file maybe?" & "Unable to read first line!"
+Can't read main.rs "Uh oh!
+Do not change the first line!" & "Something went wrong!
+Do not remove BEGIN and END statements!"
+First line of processed main.rs has been changed
+"Expected Some variable, found None!"
+Missing something in comments

 ## Visualization Limitations